 Josephine’s greatest loves were her children and family.
 With each birth of a grandchild, and then great-grandchildren, she was delighted.
 She made it a point to be at each of their milestone celebrations- graduations, weddings, and births, and was also there to support them during their times of loss.
 She was an anchor, the matriarch and a straight shooter.
 She was not a sentimental person, but she loved with her whole heart.
 The world is a lot less beautiful without her in it.

 As Josephine joins her siblings (Arthur, Joseph, Marie, and Cecé Pain, and Lawrence Cesto) and grandson (Claude Pain) in heaven, she leaves behind her husband, Georges Joseph-Noël, her children Shirley Symonette, Emily Francis (Steven), Bernard Barty (Francoise) and her daughter, Dorothy Pain.
 She leaves a legacy of love to her grandchildren, Lisa Weiner (Jonathan), Christiane Delgado, Jorge Delgado, Christopher Truvillion, Patrick Barty (Kimberly), David Delgado, Eric Barty (Florence), Taylor Francis, Nisha Symonette, Salima Symonette and Brianna Symonette.
 Finally, her presence will be missed by her great-grandchildren, Akahnni Delgado, Josiah Joseph Delgado, Nailah Josephine Delgado, Tatiana Truvillion, Christopher Truvillion Jr., Jasmine Delgado, Zoë Weiner, Eva Weiner, Samantha Delgado, Cynthia Barty, Ethan Barty, Amelia Symonette, Delilah Symonette and Kris Delgado.
 She also leaves behind an array of extended family and friends from Martinique to New York.
-She will be deeply missed by all.To plant a tree in memory of Josephine Joseph-Noel, please visit Tribute Store
+She will be deeply missed by all.To plant a beautiful memorial tree in memory of Josephine Joseph-Noel, please visit our Tree Store